Prescription Fees

 There are a range of exemptions from charges for patients.
-To find out if you are entitled to free NHS prescriptions follow this link.
+To find out if you are entitled to free NHS prescriptions click the link below.
 If you have to pay for prescriptions, there are ways to save money by purchasing a Pre-Payment Card.

 Pre-Payment Card